aaronbloomfield/ccc/hws/auction/index.md

 #### View your auctions

-There is a web page to view your auctions, and the URL for it is on the Canvas landing page.
+There is a web page to view your auctions, and the URL for it is on the blockchain explorer main page.
 You can also get a link to it from the explorer page for your deployed smart contract.
 This can be used to view any auction smart contract that implements the IAuctioneer interface.
 This means you can view the class auctions as well (which are done in the next section).

 ### Task 4: Class Auctions

 You are going to participate in a class-wide auction manager.

-We have deployed an auction manager, and the contract address for that Auctioneer contract is on the Canvas landing page.
+We have deployed an auction manager, and the contract address for that Auctioneer contract is on the blockchain explorer main page.
 As above, you can perform these calls through Remix (via calling an external contract, as described in the [dApp introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment) or through geth calls (as described in the [Solidity slide set](../../slides/solidity.html#/)).

 You should use one of your three NFTs that you didn't use in the previous section.
 You should create an auction that ends *one week* after the due date of the assignment (again, we are looking for the day -- we don't care too much about the time of day).
 You will need to submit the auction ID from the auction you created as well as the NFT token ID.  ***YOUR RESERVE*** should be no higher than 5 ETH.